For parts 1 and 2 of this story, see The Early Days of Moses and Moses in Egypt: Miracles, Plagues, and a Hardened Heart.

 Exodus 32:15 And Moses turned, and went down from the mount, and the two tables of the testimony were in his hand: the tables were written on both their sides; on the one side and on the other were they written.

 16 And the tables were the work of God, and the writing was the writing of God, graven upon the tables.

 As Moses approached the camp, he heard the sound of singing; then he saw the calf and the dancing, and he threw the tablets out of his hands “and brake them beneath the mount.”
 In those days, a covenant that was no longer in effect would be literally broken (being written in stone or ceramic), so Moses was just stating the obvious.
 [Earlier the people had agreed to follow the covenant.]

 Exodus 32:20 And he took the calf which they had made, and burnt it in the fire, and ground it to powder, and strewed it upon the water, and made the children of Israel drink of it.

-Moses was irritated with Aaron, but let him off lightly.
+Moses was irritated with Aaron, because of the golden calf worship, but let him off lightly.
 On the other hand, when Moses noticed “the people were naked,” all hell broke loose.